sushiroll4093/clone/Kaltura-setup-instructions.md

 Kaltura setup instructions
 ===================================

+**Users are encouraged to try the official [Kaltura Integration for Canvas](http://corp.kaltura.com/Products/Video-Applications/Canvas-Video-App)**

 *These instructions provided graciously by John Desha, with wiki formatting edits.*

 For installing Kaltura CE on Ubuntu LTS